Igigog/anomaly-modding-book/src/main-folders-and-files/file-formats/omf.md

-# .OMF (Open Motions Format)
+# .omf (Open Motions Format)

 ## About:

 A specialized S.T.A.L.K.E.R. game format containing animations.
-This is a separate dedicated file used in conjunction with [.ogf](../file-formats/README.md) models.
+This is a separate dedicated file used in conjunction with .ogf models.
 Was created in order to optimize process when some different models use the same list of animations.

-## Example:
-    stalker_scripts_animation.omf

 ## Technical information: